leominov/gitlab-runner-exec/README.md

 # gitlab-runner-exec

-Run task locally with all of project variables from GitLab.
+Runs task locally with all of project variables from GitLab.

 ## Usage